-Sharif family’s 3 generations going through unprecedented scrutiny in SC: Zubair
+Sharif family has provided money trail of businesses: Zubair

 Imran Khan had wasted the nation’s time by telling lies on issues of election results and Panama Papers, he added.

-ISLAMABAD, Jan 26 (APP): Privatization Minister Muhammad Zubair Thursday said three generations of the Sharif family were going through an unprecedented scrutiny in the Supreme Court in Panama Papers case.
+ISLAMABAD, Jan 26 (APP): Privatization Minister Muhammad Zubair Thursday said members of Sharif family had provided Supreme Court the money trail of its business transactions going back to 40 years.